 Processing personal data fairly is closely linked to processing it lawfully and transparently, which is why they are part of the same data protection principle.
 You can comply with this principle by processing personal data lawfully and providing people with appropriate privacy information.

 Reasonable expectations and unwarranted harm

-To process personal data fairly on the basis of legitimate interests, it is helpful to first-consider whether processing the personal data would be within the reasonable expectations of an individual, taking into account all the circumstances.
+To process personal data fairly, it is helpful to first consider whether processing the personal data would be within the reasonable expectations of an individual, taking into account all the circumstances.